 The children would have a serving of porridge and a combination of bread, dried fruits, or buttermilk.

-Honey was the only sweetener that the Vikings had at their disposal.
+Occasionally, some fruits or nuts sweetened with honey, which was the only sweetener that the Vikings had at their disposal.

 To go along with their meals, the Vikings drank ale mead and buttermilk, all of which they crafted themselves.